I still remember the day when performance anxiety became a thing for me.

 3) Give yourself a choice—to quit.

-It’s okay to entertain the idea of slowing down or even giving up.
-You’re not a coward if you do.
+It’s okay to entertain the idea of slowing down or giving up altogether.
+You are not required to do this thing in order to win God’s love.
 By actively considering quitting, you give yourself the choice to continue.
 It becomes your decision—not your coach’s, or your teacher’s, or your mom’s.

 4) Come out in the open.

 Think you’re the only one who’s afraid?
 That’s because everyone else is doing the exact same thing you’re doing—hiding their fear.
-The thought that you might be the only one barely holding it together multiplies your anxiety.
+Believing you might be the only one barely holding it together multiplies your anxiety.

 Be the one who breaks the cycle of performance anxiety by allowing yourself to do something you thought was negative: Let your anxiety out.
 Tell your audience.
 Share your fears with your teammates.
 Confess your worries to your coach/teacher/supervisor.
 The few who have never felt a single fear (and are clearly not human) will be far outnumbered by the ones who know exactly how you feel.